village of Llanbedrog welcomes you to have a happy holiday in our midst.

 one pilgrimage to Bardsey was considered equal to three pilgrimages to

 Rome.
-Nearby is the Whistling Sands Beach which whistles when walked upon
+Nearby is the Porth Oer (Whistling Sands) Beach which whistles when walked upon

 when there is bright sunshine.
 The whistling is due to small particles